 Term Definition Aboriginal or Torres Strait Islander art Means artwork by an Aboriginal or Torres Strait Islander artist or containing Aboriginal or Torres Strait Islander themes or content.
-Art Gallery Director Means the Art Gallery Director employed by Wagga Wagga City Council., Council Wagga Wagga City Council E3 art space This term refers to the community gallery exhibition space located at the north-east corner of the Civic Centre building.
-This space is focused on presenting exhibitions, educational programs and workshops.
+Art Gallery Director Means the Art Gallery Director employed by Wagga Wagga City Council., Council Wagga Wagga City Council E3 art space This term refers to the gallery exhibition space located at the north-east corner of the Civic Centre building.
+This space is focused on presenting Regional Artist development programs: exhibitions, artist residencies educational programs and workshops.
 Education Program Education programs are targeted programs designed specifically for audiences from education institutions, including primary, secondary and tertiary education.
 Exhibition This term refers to the professionally curated display of artworks within a dedicated gallery space.
-Main Gallery This term refers to the ground floor exhibition space of Wagga Wagga Art Gallery, located within the Civic Centre building
+Main Gallery This term refers to the ground floor exhibition space of Wagga Wagga Art Gallery, located within the Civic Centre building Margaret Carnegie Gallery This term refers to the first-floor exhibition space of Wagga Wagga Art Gallery, located within the Civic Centre building.
+National Art Glass Gallery This term refers to the entirety of the stand-along two-storey building of this designation located within the Civic Centre

-Term Definition Margaret Carnegie Gallery This term refers to the first-floor exhibition space of Wagga Wagga Art Gallery, located within the Civic Centre building.
-National Art Glass Gallery This term refers to the entirety of the stand-along two-storey building of this designation located within the Civic Centre precinct, adjacent to the main building of the Civic Centre and to the Civic Theatre.
-Public Program Public programs are the main ways in which museums and galleries communicate with their public.
-Public programs include exhibitions; interpretive activities such as tours, talks, workshops or demonstrations; education programs; outreach and community programs; open days; performances and theatre; conferences and seminars.
+Term Definition precinct, adjacent to the main building of the Civic Centre and to the Civic Theatre.
+Public Program Public programs are the main ways in which museums a galleries communicate with their public.
+Public programs incluexhibitions; interpretive activities such as tours, talks, workshor demonstrations; education programs; outreach and commu programs; open days; performances and theatre; conferent and seminars.